wwarodom/cpm/readme.md

 CPM is a docker container source that provides Caddy web server and mariadb.
 It aims to use with Nodejs and Express server.
 This script is recommended to use on Debian 9.7 x64.
   - Pre-Requirements: docker docker-compose (provide on install_docker_node.sh script)
-  - run: `$ sudo apt update && sudo apt install git`
+  - run: `$ sudo apt update && sudo apt install --yes git`

 #### Steps